-The aim of automating your CapEx approval process with business process management software (BPMS) is to facilitate the completion of CapEx request forms online and create the workflow to automatically route the forms throughout the organisation for review and approval.
+The aim of automating your CapEx approval process is to facilitate the completion of CapEx request forms online and create the workflow to automatically route the forms throughout the organisation for review and approval.

-Many companies turn to CapEx automation because of the challenges associated with their manual, paper-driven process.
+Many companies turn to CapEx automation because of the challenges associated with their manual, paper-driven capital approval process.
 These include:

 One of the first steps to automating your CapEx approval process involves gathering functional and non-functional requirements.
 A functional requirement describes a CapEx system feature e.g., the system must allow users to attach supporting documentation and may be further defined as a Must have, Should have, Could have, or Won’t have (sometimes referred to as the MoSCoW method).
 Meanwhile, a non-functional requirement states how the system will work e.g., the vendor must offer training and technical support.